The National Perinatal Depression Initiative

 The National Perinatal Depression Initiative (NPDI) began in 2008, when State and Territory Governments, together with the Federal Government, agreed to collaborate on the development of a national initiative to improve the early detection of antenatal and postnatal depression and to provide better care, support and treatment for expectant and new mothers experiencing perinatal depression.

-beyondblue continues to provide national leadership of the NPDI through the delivery of the beyond babyblues program.
-The core activities funded by the Commonwealth Government for the period from 2013 to 2017 include:
+The core activities funded by the Commonwealth Government for the period from 2013 to 2017 included:

 - Routine and universal screening for depression using the Edinburgh Postnatal Depression Scale.